Rockwell Center

-Rockwell Center is a high-end mixed-use area in Makati, Metro Manila, Philippines, named after James Rockwell, former President of Manila Electric Railroad and Light Company (Meralco).
+Rockwell Center is a high-end mixed-use neighborhood in Poblacion and Guadalupe Viejo in Makati, Metro Manila, Philippines, named after James Rockwell, former President of Manila Electric Railroad and Light Company (Meralco).
 It is a project of Rockwell Land Corporation, which is owned by the Lopez Holdings Corporation.
 Rockwell Center was first developed in 1998 and is being expanded since 2012.
 The architectural firm Skidmore, Owings & Merrill (SOM) carried out the design under the direction of former design partner Larry Oltmanns, while Felino Palafox and his company, Palafox Associates, became responsible for the master-planning of the complex.
 Its centerpiece, the Power Plant Mall, opened on December 26, 2000.
 Rockwell Center includes office buildings, condominium towers, a professional school and a shopping mall.

 Location and vicinity

-Rockwell Center was constructed on a 15.5-hectare lot in Makati Poblacion previously occupied by a thermal plant, which was operated by then Lopez-owned Manila Electric Railroad and Light Company until its closure in 1994.
+Rockwell Center sits on a 15.5 ha lot in Poblacion, Makati previously occupied by a thermal power plant, which was operated by then Lopez-owned Manila Electric Railroad and Light Company until its closure in 1994.
 The lot is bounded by J.P.
 Rizal Avenue to the north, where it faces the Pasig River; Estrella Street to the east; Rockwell Drive and Amapola Street to the south; and R. Palma Street to the west.